Unleash/unleash/website/docs/reference/network-view.md

 The network view is intended to provide a simple and Unleash-centric overview that serves basic use cases.
 If you need detailed metrics and connection graphs, you may be better off using specialized network monitoring tools.

+[^1]: For instance: when using Unleash in an API setting, a common mistake is to instantiate a new SDK for every request instead of sharing a single instance across requests.
+This would be visible in the network overview graph as a large number of requests from the same app.

 ## Applications

 Both the network overview and the network traffic diagrams show you **applications** that have made requests to the Unleash instance.
 An **application** is defined as anything that sends requests to [Unleash client API](/reference/api/unleash/client), such as [Unleash SDKs](./sdks/index.md), [Unleash Edge](/docs/generated/unleash-edge), or the [Unleash proxy](/docs/generated/unleash-proxy).